WestGrid/ubcSummerSchool2018/1-program.md

 Garth Feb-27
 - would much prefer to use screen-capture software
 - either he will travel to Vancouver, or find someone from audio/video support at UBC

+## Databases

+Wolfgang Richter (tentative), or Ata Roudgar (more experienced with installation than using SQL)

+- a database workshop
+  - 2017-Oct-27: Wolfgang wants to teach a database course in Vancouver but he might not be able due to health issues
+  - Feb-09: aiming to have the latest MySQL and Postgres service on Cedar by the end of February

 ## MATLAB